MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Australia/withholding-tax.md

 - **Purch.
 WHT Adjustment Account No.** – Select an account number for **Purchase CR/Adj Note** adjustments.

-- **Revenue Types** – Drill down to the **WHT Revenue Types** window.
+- **Revenue Types** – Drill down to the **WHT Revenue Types** page.
 These values determine how the combination of **WHT Business Posting Group** and **WHT Product Posting Group** are displayed in reports.
 You must enter a value in order for this combination to appear in the WHT reports.

 ## WHT for Suppliers Without an ABN
 Ensure that there is a valid combination of **General Business** and **General Product Posting Groups** with the correct threshold.
 For example, in Australia today the minimum threshold is $75 with a rate of 46.50%.